bradleysigma/tirules/questions.md

 ### Data Skimmer (Breakthrough)
 - Does _Reverse Engineer_ have priority over _Data Skimmer_?
+- Conversely, can _Reverse Engineer_ be used on the unchosen action cards discarded from _Data Skimmer_ when Ral Nel passes?
+- If so, which player is considered to be discarding the action cards from _Data Skimmer_ (for the purpose of "another player" on _Reverse Engineer_)?
+- Additionally, where does _Reverse Engineer_ get discarded to in this scenario? _Data Skimmer_ or the discard pile?
 - What happens to the action cards on _Data Skimmer_ if the Ral Nel player is eliminated?

 ## The Crimson Rebellion